rpk0/rpk_site/_posts/photography/2016-07-03-should_i_use_digital_ice_technology.md

 ## My thoughts

-**You have a $200 flatbed scanner, do not expect professional print quality scans!**
+**Do not expect professional print quality scans with a $200 flatbed scanner!**
-It can of course, with good configuration, produce remarkable results which can be printed and excellent results for digital use (website - social media).
+It can of course, produce high quality results adequate for printing and excellent for digital use (website - social media).

-With that in mind I choose to use **Digital ICE** in my scans because it reduces my time in post processing.
+With that in mind I choose to use **Digital ICE** in my scans because it reduces the time I have to spend in post processing.
-Yes there is a slightly image degradation, but for me its not noticeable, especially for *jpegs* images 3-times smaller than the original scans.
+Yes there is some image degradation, but for me its not noticeable, especially in *jpeg* images three times smaller than the original scans.

-Now Dust Removal Is the worst enhancement in my opinion.
-It does a good job removing dust but many times removes more than dust.
+Now Dust Removal is the worst enhancement in my opinion.
+It does a good job removing dust, but oftentimes also removes other artifacts that may be of significance.
-And things that are not dust may be something crucial in your photo.
 The good thing is that it's pretty fast compared to the Digital ICE technology.

-Last but not least the option not to use any of the available enhancements is by many the best thing if you want the finest quality.
+Last but not least, not using any of the available enhancements is considered by many the best option to get the finest quality.
 Yes thats true!
 When you have a raw scan and then export it to Photoshop or Lightroom you can achieve the best quality.

-**This although, requires a significant amount of time which in my opinion does not justify the final result quality difference.**
+**However, that requires a considerable amount of time which, in my opinion, the difference in quality does not justify.**

 ### **TL;DR**

 - **Digital Ice** Removes Dust, Scratches AND Detail
-- **Dust Removal** Removes Dust and not only Dust
+- **Dust Removal** Removes Dust but not only that
-- **No Enhancements used** adds more work to Posts Processing
+- **No Enhancements used** adds extra work to Post Processing

 Happy Scanning! :)